Richard Kroft

-Richard Henry Kroft, (born May 22, 1938) is a former Canadian lawyer, businessman, and Senator.
+Richard Henry Kroft, (born May 22, 1938) is a Canadian lawyer, businessman, and politician.

+Early life and career

 Born in Winnipeg, Manitoba, he received a Bachelor of Arts in Economics and Political Science from the University of Manitoba in 1959 and an LL.B in 1963.

 He was Assistant Secretary and Treasurer of McCabe Grain Co.
 Ltd. Next, he became Special Assistant to the Minister of Finance, and Executive Assistant to the Secretary of State for External Affairs, Mitchell Sharp.
 After, in 1969, he became President of Tryton Investment Co.
 Ltd.

+Political career

 He was summoned to the Senate by recommendation of Jean Chrétien in 1998, and resigned in 2004.
 He was Chair of the Standing Committee on Internal Economy, Budgets and Administration, and Chair of the Standing Senate Committee on Banking, Trade and Commerce.

+Personal life

 He is married to Hillaine Jacob and has three children, Elizabeth, Steven, and Gordon.

 Honours

 In 1997, he was made a Member of the Order of Canada.
 In 2008, he was awarded an honorary Doctor of Laws degree from the University of Manitoba.